top of page

 .
 My heart is racing.

-The 109 comes within firing range of me and sprays his bullets through my tail-end and the rear gunner’s turret.
-I don’t hear a thing (thank goodness!), since it’s a long way back to the tail, and it’s bloody noisy in here!
+The 109 comes within firing range of me and sprays his bullets through my tail-end.
+I don’t hear a thing (thank goodness!) and it’s bloody noisy in here!
 I check the elevators and rudder - everything still works!
-Thank you God!
+Thank you, God!

 I can’t see him now.
 I panic even more.